JuliaPlots/UnicodePlots.jl/README.md

 ```

 ## Documentation update
-Documentation data is stored in the `unicodeplots-docs` branch of this repository.
+Documentation images for `README.md` is stored in the `unicodeplots-docs` branch of this repository.

-The following:
+The following snippet:
 ```bash
 cd doc
 bash gen_imgs.sh
 ```
-will regenerate the images for inclusion in `README.md` with root (prefix) url https://github.com/JuliaPlots/UnicodePlots.jl/raw/unicodeplots-docs.
+will regenerate the images with root (prefix) url https://github.com/JuliaPlots/UnicodePlots.jl/raw/unicodeplots-docs.

 ## License